 Disney After Hours is a separate ticket event that began in April 2016.
 Offered on select nights throughout the year, guests pay to have access to twenty-five attractions with little to no crowds in the Magic Kingdom Park.
 The event has now expanded to include Disney’s Hollywood Studios and Disney’s Animal Kingdom Park.

-Here are the upcoming party dates for early 2019:
+Here are the upcoming party dates for 2019:

 2 – Not a Themed Party